 - CO1.
-Determine parameters like hardness content in water and validate water for its potability. - CO2.
+Determine the temporary and permanent hardness in water to verify its suitability for drinking purpose. - CO2.
 Find the concentration of given solution using instrumental techniques such as Potentiometry and Conductometry. - CO3.
-Determine physical properties like surface tension, adsorption, acid value and viscosity. - CO4.
-Use preparatory techniques which are fundamental in the synthesis of Aspirin. - CO5.
+Determine physical properties, namely, surface tension, acid value and viscosity of a given fluid. - CO4.
+Use fundamental preparatory techniques for the synthesis of drugs such as aspirin. - CO5.
 Estimate the rate constant of a reaction from concentration time relationship.